Synchronization Publishing | Page Resources and Calls vs Publishing

 However, you will still have to remember that all affected materials may still need to be Published, so that your site visitors can see those changes too.
 This is all part of keeping the static Published pages "synchronized" with the current state of the dynamic assets inside the CMS.

-The CMS offers some prompting and assistance, but the Editor is ultimately responsible for recognizing the need for Publishing, Un-Publishing, Re-Publishing, etc.
+The CMS offers some prompting and assistance, but the editing User is ultimately responsible for recognizing the need for Publishing, Un-Publishing, Re-Publishing, etc.

 |What you might do||What tells the CMS you really mean it||What happens Dynamically||What needs to be Published|